 If a tourniquet is applied for more than one minute while looking for a vein, release and reapply after two to three minutes.

-Allow the tourniquet to remain in place until all blood is withdrawn.
+Allow the tourniquet to remain in place until all blood is withdrawn to prevent changes in ionized calcium and pH results.